What is the difference between analog and digital signals?

 Member

-by melyssa , 9 months ago
+by melyssa , a year ago

 @maxwell.doyle